CBoensel/in-context-without-button/README.md

 The styling options the PayPal JS SDK provides may not be sufficient in such cases.

-This is a proof of concept showcasing hos to technically still use the JS SDK (instead of a redirect).
+This is a proof of concept showcasing how to technically still use the JS SDK (instead of a redirect).

 This comes with the advantage of still having the "in-context" experience (aka "pop-up" aka "mini-browser").